 Optimising land use, operational efficiency, light rail system, integrated urban design

-Markets: Construction, Government, Property, Transport, Land developmentExpertise: Environmental and community planning, Land infrastructure
+Markets: Construction, Government, Built Environment, Transport, Land developmentExpertise: Environmental management, Integrated planning

 In this issue of Aurecon’s 360° magazine, Transforming Transport looks at the complex issues around moving people and resources in a world experiencing massive population growth and urbanisation.

 Markets: Built Environment, Transport, GovernmentExpertise: Airports, Environmental management, Programme and project management, Rail and rail systems

 Every major project is unique, encompassing different sponsor and stakeholder environments, different objectives and external influences.

 Markets: Construction, Data & telecommunications, Defence, Energy, Government, International development assistance, Resources , Built Environment, Transport, WaterExpertise: Programme and project management

 Disaster Risk Management (DRM) plans help to coordinate activities should disaster strike.
 These plans aim to reduce the risk of communities, or even entire countries, either through ensuring they are prepared to respond in the case of an event, or by reducing risks through planning measures.

 Programme management is most commonly the process of managing a number of interrelated projects to deliver new or enhanced infrastructure, such as a new metro system, an airport, a mine, a power station or even the Olympic Games.

 In this article, Simon van Wyk and Carin Joyce discuss the multi-scalar and multi-dimensional nature (complexity) of risks, with a special focus on the interconnectedness of operational and disaster risk, with Civil Engineering magazine.

 Nick Mannie – Technical Director, Waste – relates how the Merafong City Local Municipality took bold steps towards ensuring sustainable waste management solutions, and shares lessons that can be learnt from their actions.